akvo/akvo-flow-docs/docs/fieldapp2.0/6-conducting-survey.rst

    TODO: Replace image

 Tick one or more of the language boxes.
-Ticking one language will display just that language for the survey.
+Ticking one language will display just that language for the form.
 Ticking more than one will display multiple languages in different colours.
 Question text, question options, and help text will be displayed in all of the translations you’ve selected if they’ve been entered and published from the dashboard.

 After completing all the questions, we are ready to *submit* the form.